-11. Here, the learned counsel for the Respondents mainly raised arguments that the completion date was subject to the performance from the part of the complainant but the Complainants failed to perform by making delay in the payments as per the agreement and hence delay in the progress of works will not constitute a breach on the part of the promoter.
+14. Here, the learned counsel for the Respondents mainly raised arguments that the completion date was subject to the performance from the part of the complainant but the Complainants failed to perform by making delay in the payments as per the agreement and hence delay in the progress of works will not constitute a breach on the part of the promoter.
 He also argued that a person raising the claim of breach of contract should have come with clean hands, by performing his part of the agreement, but the complainant herein had violated the terms of the agreement when he failed to pay monthly instalments.
-Anyhow, on examination of Exhibit A3 series, it reveals that the Complainant had made most of the payments before the handing over date.

-12. With regard to the contentions raised by the Counsel for the Respondent/Promoter that there was failure from the part of the Complainant in paying instalments on time, no documents/communications produced from the side of the Respondents to substantiate this contention because the Respondents could have sent notice of cancellation of booking to the Complainant at the time of the alleged delay in making payments, by invoking provisions under Section 19(5) and (6) of the Act, 2016 and under Clause 9.3 of 'Annexure 'A' Agreement for sale' under Rule 10 of the Kerala Real Estate (Regulation and Development) Rules, 2018.
+Anyhow, on examination of Exhibit A8 series, it reveals that the Complainant had made most of the payments before the handing over date.
+With regard to the contentions raised by the Counsel for the Respondent/Promoter that there was failure from the part of the paying instalments Complainant in on time. no documents/communications produced from the side of the substantiate this contention Respondents to because the Respondents could have sent notice of cancellation of booking to the Complainant at the time of the alleged delay in making payments, by invoking provisions under Section 19(5) and (6) of the Act, 2016 and under Clause 9.3 of 'Annexure 'A' Agreement for sale' under Rule 10 of the Kerala Real Estate (Regulation and Development) Rules, 2018.
 Exhibit B1/ occupancy certificate dated 27-01-2021 reveals that the construction according to the approved plan was completed only on 27-05-2020.
 In view of this, the Respondents have no right to blame the Complainant for any delay/irregularity in payments.
-Here, the promised date of completion and handing over was 30-06-2016.
-But possession of the apartment was handed over only on 04-09-2021 according to the Complainant.
+Here, the promised date of completion and handing over was 31-03-2016.
+But possession of the apartment was handed over only on 06.08.2022 according to the Complainant.
 It can be seen that the delay in final payments occurred due to the non-completion of work as promised by the Respondent/Promoter.
-As the Complainant had availed loan from a Bank, the payments have been done through the Bank itself and obviously if there is no satisfactory progress in the works, the Banks will not disburse installments.
 As stated above, Exhibit B1 occupancy certificate shows that the Respondents could not complete the project as promised and apart from that, the registration web page of the project in question reveals that the Project is not completed even now as the Respondent/Promoter has not yet uploaded Form-6 Certificate showing completion of the project.
-The mail communications dated 25.06.2016 from the Respondent attaching the photographs of the project and the copy of photograph at that time marked as Exbt.
-A7 series produced by the Complainant also corroborates the case of the Complainant that the Respondent has grievously failed to complete the project and hand over to him on the date of promise as per the terms of the agreement.
+The mail communications dated 23.12.2016 from the Respondent attaching the photographs of the project and the copy of photograph at that time marked as Exbt.
+A7 series & the letter marked as Exhibit A4 produced by the Complainant also corroborates the case of the Complainant that the Respondent has grievously failed to complete the project and hand over to him on the date of promise as per the terms of the agreement.